tkerby/flipperzero-firmware-wPlugins/README.md

 # Pinball0 (Pinball Zero)
 Play pinball on your Flipperzero!

 This is a BETA release - like, I'm surprised it works!
+You may encounter crashes and/or memory leaks.

 > The default tables and example tables may / will change